Colosseum without the wait: Access options & tips

-• Reserved entry ticket (From €18) : Book a timed slot online to bypass the ticket counter and head straight to the Sperone Valadier entrance.
+• Timed entry access (From €18): Book a time slot online to avoid the on-site ticket counter and enter via the Sperone Valadier entrance.
 Includes access to the Roman Forum and Palatine Hill within 24 hours.
-Released ~30 days out; limited daily quotas sell quickly.
+Released ~30 days in advance; limited daily quotas sell out quickly.

-• Guided tour (From €32) : Reserved entry plus an expert-led visit to the Colosseum, Forum, and Palatine Hill.
+• Guided tour (From €32): Dedicated entry plus an expert-led visit to the Colosseum, Forum, and Palatine Hill.
 Tours use the faster-moving group entrance.
 Small-group upgrades available.

-• Arena Floor access (From €45) : Enter through the Gladiator’s Gate and stand on the restricted Arena floor — a rare privilege standard tickets don’t include.
+• Arena Floor access (From €45): Enter through the Gladiator’s Gate and stand on the restricted Arena floor, a rare experience not included with standard access.
 Extremely limited slots; often the first to sell out.
-Options include audio guide, or live guide.
+Options include audio or live guides.

 See all your options to book Colosseum entry ↓

-Book Colosseum skip-the-line tickets
+Book Colosseum access

 Plans still taking shape?
 Book with free cancellation